A Neural Markovian Multiresolution Image Labeling Algorithm: Conclusion

 \section{Conclusion}

-The (sequential) MCV image labeling algorithm has been described.
-It is a (semi-) hierarchical algorithm which may generate a simple segmentation partition or a multiresolution sequence of partitions.
+This paper has described the quantitive evaluation of the MCV image labeling algorithm (i.e. tables of numbers, to see the excellent performance of the algorithm visually please refer to \cite{16,7}).
+The algorithm is a (semi-) hierarchical algorithm that may generate a simple segmentation partition or a multiresolution sequence of partitions which can be useful to higher level vision systems.
 It utilizes an MRF image model in order to evaluate sub-images for homogeneity.
-In the case of a Gaussian MRF this can be effected by a hardwired feed-forward neural network.
-The algorithm executes very rapidly on the Berkely segmentation benchmark dataset images and the merge operation of the algorithm is massively parallelizable.
-The algorithm generalizes to nD signals such as 1D (e.g. speech) or 3D (e.g. video).
-The MCV algorithm as we have described is fully unsupervised.
+When certain MRF image models are used, such as a Gaussian MRF, the image evaluation procedure can be effected by a hardwired feed-forward neural network.
+It is to be emphasized that this is a hardwired unsupervised network, the weights arise directly from the fixed MRF image model and training is not required.
+The algorithm executes very rapidly on the Berkely segmentation benchmark dataset images (a few seconds per image) and the merge operation of the algorithm is massively parallelizable.
+Therefore, if parallelized and implemented using GPU, execution time should not be an issue.
+The algorithm generalizes to nD signals such as 1D (e.g. speech) or 3D (e.g. video) though its practical usefulness in such domains remains to be established.
+The MCV algorithm as we have described is fully unsupervised apart from using training to optimize the selection of (level, threshold) pairs.
 However it is expected that more effective scene understanding systems will form if the algorithm is generalized to a supervised algorithm in future work.
-Such a generalization may involve more sophisticated merge acceptance functions involving updating of confidence levels using Bayesian methodology.
+Such a generalization may involve more sophisticated merge acceptance functions involving updating of merge confidence levels using Bayesian methodology.